Select Page

 Ingredients of a successful arrangement

 Next step: our discussion checklist is a great starting point.
-You can use it to work through the elements that should be considered in a existing or new share farming arrangement.
+You can use it to work through the elements that should be considered in an existing or new share farming arrangement.

 Setting up an arrangement